 3.)
 Brush the rag across the surface of the soap in one direction.

 Couldn’t be any easier, could it?
-Unless the soda ash wasn’t on there to begin with that is.
+(Unless it wasn’t there to begin with).

 Have you learned how to prevent soda ash from forming on your handmade soaps?

 Thank you!
 I am just about to start trying to make soap for the first time.
 Glad to have this knowledge tucked away for if I need it!
 Have a great day!